kitOSx/Serverbot/README.md

 Use !stop to stop the server

-self explanatory lol
+Use !restart to restart the server

+!whitelist (playername) to whitelist a player

+!ban (playername) to ban a player

+!unban (playername) to unban a player.

 # TODO
-Add a command to reset the server

-Add a command to whitelist, blacklist and ban IPs and usernames
+I got all my goals in the project completed.
+Any reccomendations?